jamesbelk0/regression_bigmart_sales_predictions/README.md

 * Outlet_Location_Type - The type of area in which the store is located
 * Outlet_Type - Whether the outlet is a grocery store or some sort of supermarket
 * Item_Outlet_Sales - Sales of the product in the particular store.
 This is the target variable to be predicted.
-`

 ## To prepare this data, the data was cleaned of extra rows and unneeded columns.The following processes were performed:

 ### Exploratory Data Analysis

- - During the exploratory data analysis, a bar chart and histogram were used to visualize the quantities of Outlet Sizes and Average Sales
+ `- During the exploratory data analysis, a bar chart and histogram were used to visualize the quantities of Outlet Sizes and Average Sales
- - This provides a better understanding of the quantity of each for comparisons later.
+ - This provides a better understanding of the quantity of each for comparisons later.`

  <p align = "center">
   <img src = "https://github.com/jamesbelk0/sales_predictions/blob/d8294734469af5fb95f3c375ab6f771c52e31d7c/Average_Sale_Size.png">